cognizant-ai-labs/muir-release/README.md

 `device` is the name of the device for running torch, e.g., `cpu`, `cuda:0`, `cuda:1`, ...

 Results for the experiment will be saved to a directory with the experiments name in `muir-release/results`.

+## Implementing new Experiments

+To use a new architecture, a model class must be implemented that replaces layers with hyperlayers (see `muir-relesae/pytorch/models/` for examples).

+Currently, layers supported for reparameterization by hypermodules are fully-connected, conv2d, conv1d, and LSTM (see `muir-release/pytorch/layers`).
+These can be extended to more layer types by following the examples there.

+To use a new dataset, it must be implemented to follow the interface of the examples in `muir-release/pytorch/datasets/`.